 Baghdad The capital of Iraq.
 It is the third largest city in the Middle East (after Cairo, in Egypt, and Tehran, in Iran), with a population of over 7 million.

-Baikal, Lake The deepest lake in the world, located in the far east of Russia.
-It contains around one-fifth of the world’s total unfrozen freshwater.
+Baikal, Lake The deepest lake in the world, located in the far east of Siberia.
+It contains around one-fifth of the world’s total fresh surface water.

 Balkhash, Lake A large lake in eastern Kazakhstan.
 It is all that remains of a sea that once covered much of Central Asia.